Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 # So what?

-The point of this article is not to point out that you breaking changes in Python are dangerous.
+The point of this article is not to point out that breaking changes in Python are dangerous.
 It is not to point out that you should not backup your holidays photos on my server because I may inadvertently delete them.
 And it is definitely not to point out that standard shebangs don't exist and that they should be written according to context.

 Oh wait, I lied on the last one.